ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ### Select Multiplayer

-When Minecraft has loaded up, Click on the Multiplayer button.
+When Minecraft has loaded up, click on the Multiplayer button.

 ![Loaded Minecraft](../../assets/images/installation/twitch_9.png)